-Earlier this week, we shared Golf Channel travel expert Matt Ginella's top 5 courses in southwest Ireland, which is the most popular golf tour for Americans in Ireland.
+Earlier, we shared Golf Channel travel expert Matt Ginella's top 5 courses in southwest Ireland, which is the most popular golf tour for Americans in Ireland.

-But Northern Ireland has received huge buzz in recent years, largely because it's homegrown stars, Rory McIlory, Graeme McDowell aand Darren Clarke, keep winning majors.
+But Northern Ireland has received huge buzz in recent years, largely because its homegrown stars, Rory McIlory, Graeme McDowell aand Darren Clarke, keep winning majors.
 The country also hosted a widely successful 2012 Irish Open at Royal Portrush, and the R&A announced earlier this year that the venue will host another Open Championship, likely in 2019.

 Ginella discussed Northern Ireland with Kelly Tilghman on Golf Channel's Morning Drive.